FANNY-20/FANNY-backend/README.md

 is also available as a development tool or for manual testing.
 You can learn more about the FANNY protocol itself [here](https://github.com/FANNY-20/The_FANNY_protocol_V0.1).

-## Warning, please read carefully

-Some packages in the `composer.json` reference privately hosted packages (those starting with `soyhuce/*`).
-Those packages will be released publicly soon.
-Thus, the installation will fail until these ones are made available.

 ## Prerequisites

 - PHP 7.4